-10. INTERFUND TRANSFERS AND DUE TO FROM AMOUNTS
+10. INTERFUND TRANSFERS

-The School's General Fund transferred \$22,689 and the Capital Projects Fund transferred \$325,879 to the Debt Service Fund for principal and interest payments owed on long-term debt.
-The Special Revenue Fund owes the General Fund \$7,696 for unreimbursed grant expenditures.
-The amounts of interfund transfers and due to and from other funds are netted together and not reported on the statement of net position and the statement of activities.
+The School's General Fund transferred \$10,823 as well as the Capital Projects Fund transferred \$333,277 to the Debt Service Fund for principal and interest payments owed on long-term debt.
+The amounts of interfund transfers are netted together and not reported on the statement of net position and the statement of activities.